Last updated on March 1st, 2023 at 12:16 am

 Despite these releases, it was Sony’s 8mm videotapes that found favor among camcorder users.
 Understandably so, as Sony dominated the 8mm camcorder market before mini-DV made its presence felt.

 If playback from your 8mm video camera is not up to the mark, it could be that the video head is dirty.
 Recording quality may also suffer.
 Experts advise that the camcorder heads be cleaned after 20 hours of recording.

 Always use the video head cleaning tape recommended by the manufacturer of your 8mm camcorder.

-If for some reason you have a stack of old video 8 and Hi-8 tapes and wish to play them back or digitise them, ad don’t have access to a Digital8 camcorder, you could try getting an 8mm video player recorder.
+If for some reason you have a stack of old Video8 and Hi-8 tapes and wish to play them back or digitize them, and don’t have access to a Digital8 camcorder, you could try getting a Digital8 video player recorder.

-These player-recorders come built-in with a Firewire port, which allows you to digitise your old tapes easily by importing them into a computer video editing program.
+These player-recorders come built-in with a Firewire port, which allows you to digitize your old tapes easily by importing them into a computer video editing program.

-They are no longer in production, however, but you could find used models over at eBay or Amazon.
+They are no longer in production, however, but you could find used models at Amazon.

 GV-S50 8mm Video Walkman